BransonCr/DatBase/README.md

 But now I'm implementing a step above that, what happens when we split internal nodes which are unable to accomodate new keys.
 This would result in a new top node with 2 new internal nodes and appointing the children/ leaf nodes correctly to maintain continuity. in which
-    1.Create a sibling node to store (n-1)/2 of the original node’s keys 2.Move these keys from the original node to the sibling node 3.Update the original node’s key in the parent to reflect its new max key after splitting 4.Insert the sibling node into the parent (could result in the parent also being split) Here is the new method internal_node_split_and_insert
+    1. Create a sibling node to store (n-1)/2 of the original node’s keys
+    2. Move these keys from the original node to the sibling node
+    3. Update the original node’s key in the parent to reflect its new max key after splitting
+    4. Insert the sibling node into the parent (could result in the parent also being split) Here is the new method internal_node_split_and_insert
 ```c
 void internal_node_insert(Table* table, uint32_t parent_page_num, uint32_t child_page_num){